-Students at this age learn so much through their very purposeful play, both at school and at home.
 Homework, in the traditional sense, is not as common at this age as it is in the primary grades and beyond.
 However, as the parents are the "first teachers," important learning takes place each minute in the home through the daily routine of activities.
 Parents can assist their young children by encouraging curiosity and support for learning in everything the child does.
 Measuring while cooking, counting rows and petals while gardening and reading together often are a few of the many possible activities that will encourage academic growth and development.
+Spontaneity is the key to dealing with young children, and it is never too early to begin good study habits.